rkoshak/openhab-rules-tools/timer_mgr/README.md

 When any of the doors open a timer is set for that door in order to send an alert if it's been open too long.
 This requires a separate Timer for each Item.

+# Dependencies
+- time_utils: uses time_utils to convert various time duration formats to a DateTime usable by createTimer.

 # Purpose
-Creating a separate Timer for each Iteof a given type is a common requirement and requires the user to do all the book keeping and management of the Timers manually.
+Creating a separate Timer for each Item of a given type is a common requirement and requires the user to do all the book keeping and management of the Timers manually.
 This class implements all the book keeping and presents a simple interface to create, check for the existence of a Timer, cancelling of Timers, etc.

 # How it works